Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (c) The hearing must be open to the public unless otherwise ordered by the ALJ for good cause shown.

-§ 160.532 Collateral estoppel.
-When a final determination that the respondent violated an administrative simplification provision has been rendered in any proceeding in which the respondent was a party and had an opportunity to be heard, the respondent is bound by that determination in any proceeding under this part.

-§ 160.534 The hearing.
-(a) The ALJ must conduct a hearing on the record in order to determine whether the respondent should be found liable under this part.

-The ALJ may sanction a person, including any party or attorney, for failing to comply with an order or procedure, for failing to defend an action or for other misconduct that interferes with the speedy, orderly or fair conduct of the hearing.
-The sanctions must reasonably relate to the severity and nature of the failure or misconduct.
-The sanctions may include—

-(d)(1) Subject to the 15-day rule under § 160.518(a) and the admissibility of evidence under § 160.540, either party may introduce, during its case in chief, items or information that arose or became known after the date of the issuance of the notice of proposed determination or the request for hearing, as applicable.
-Such items and information may not be admitted into evidence, if introduced—

-(i) By the Secretary, unless they are material and relevant to the acts or omissions with respect to which the penalty is proposed in the notice of proposed determination pursuant to § 160.420 of this part, including circumstances that may increase penalties; or
+(b) (1) The respondent has the burden of going forward and the burden of persuasion with respect to any:

+(i) Affirmative defense pursuant to § 160.410 of this part;

-(ii) By the respondent, unless they are material and relevant to an admission, denial or challenge to the amount of a proposed penalty pursuant to §§ 160.404-160.408 of this part, including any factors raised as mitigating factors; or
+(ii) Challenge to the amount of a proposed penalty pursuant to §§ 160.404-160.408 of this part, including any factors raised as mitigating factors; or

-(iii) Claim that a proposed penalty should be reduced or applicable.
+(iii) Claim that a proposed penalty should be reduced.

-(a) In the case of refusal to provide or permit discovery under the terms of this part, drawing negative factual inferences or treating the refusal as an admission by deeming the matter, or certain facts, to be established;
-(b) Prohibiting a party from introducing certain evidence or otherwise supporting a particular claim or defense;
-(c) Striking pleadings, in whole or in part;

 ---